faruqneo/GreenApex/README.md

 	"name": "Angular"
 }
 ```
-5.Get a particular skill
+5. Get a particular skill\
 GET `/skill?skillName=Angular`

-6.Get all the skills of the department
+6. Get all the skills of the department\
 GET `/skill/All`